 Jamiree Harrison

-Currently working under the advisory of Enoch Yeung in the Biological Control Lab (BCL) in the department of Mechanical Engineering at the University of California, Santa Barbara.
+Completed my PhD under the advisory of Enoch Yeung in the Biological Control Lab (BCL) in the department of Mechanical Engineering at the University of California, Santa Barbara.

--Validating time-varying genetic circuit models proposed and analyzed in this paper using the promoters from my hybrid promoter library and the algorithmic framework from this paper .
+-Validated time-varying genetic circuit models proposed and analyzed in this paper using the promoters from my hybrid promoter library and the algorithmic framework from this paper .

 Interests : Control theory, mathematical modeling, system identification, optimization, data science, numerical analysis